-This bottom 15 percent of any organisation, network, municipality or memberships drag the chain, make mistakes, and they have all sorts of problems, and then whoever the regulator is feels the need to regulate – to deal with that bottom 15 present, explained Ross.
+This bottom 15 percent of any organization, network, municipality or memberships drag the chain, make mistakes, and they have all sorts of problems, and then whoever the regulator feels the need to regulate – to deal with that bottom 15 present, explained Ross.

 It’s a bit like criminal law.
 If there were no criminals, we wouldn’t need all of the laws.
 So it’s the bottom that always sets the legislative or regulatory framework.

 Ross shared that this is the same dynamic in play – with people who would loudly complain about changes in tariffs or rates.